knopflerfish/knopflerfish.org/osgi/framework/readme.txt

 This class is also set a Main-Class in framework.jar's manifest, meaning framework.jar can be started using

- java -jar framework.jar [options] OR ./kf [options]
+ java -jar framework.jar [options] OR ./kf2 [options]

 The Main class supports a number of options, which can be displayed using

- java -jar framework.jar -help OR ./kf -help
+ java -jar framework.jar -help OR ./kf2 -help

 Options can also be specified using the -xargs option, which specifies a .xargs text file containing lines of new options.
 Typically all options are specified in .xargs files.
-Combining .xargs files and command line options is possible but not recommended. .xargs files can also use recursive .xargs files.
+Combining .xargs files and command line options is possible. .xargs files can also use recursive .xargs files.

 When the framework is started, it uses a file system directory for